 Film Studies Film Series and Events

 DePauw's Film Studies Film Series screens thought-provoking, critically acclaimed films throughout the academic year.
-The fall 2017 season includes:
+The spring 2018 season includes:

 PEELER ART CENTER, AUDITORIUM